erick-rivas/django-reference/bin/aws-eb/load-balanced/deployment.md

-# Django API - Deployment
+# Django API - Deployment AWS

 This file contains guides to deploy project to aws elastic beanstalk